Senior Lecturer in Health & Social Care

 If you’d like to see more of our Waterside campus, come and join us for a socially distanced CAMPUS TOUR.

-The course comprises of 11 modules which are delivered over a 2 year period (including summer) using a variety of teaching, learning approaches and assessments.
-The course is aimed at those who are currently working in Social Care and Health and would like to progress on to more senior position or to set up their own social care and health service.
-Modules include Inspiring Leadership and Effective Management in Social Care and Health, Bidding and Fundraising in Social Care and Health, Global Perspectives and Collaborative working in Health and Social Care.
-Prior to starting the course there is a compulsory induction module which consists of on-line resources and on-line face-to-face sessions which will take place in September before the course starts.
-The final induction session will take place on campus during welcome week.
+The course comprises 11 modules which are delivered over 2 years (including summer) using a variety of teaching, learning approaches and assessments.
+The course is aimed at people who are currently working in Social Care and Health and would like to progress on to different positions or to set up their own social care and health service.

-This programme will enable you to make a positive impact on community-based services in a variety of statutory, voluntary and independent organisations by examining the trends and critical issues in the social care and health sector.
-You will be provided with a variety of assessments such as producing a business development plan and a funding proposal.
-These are relevant to actual activities undertaken as part of more senior management roles and are relevant to those who wish to set up their own social enterprises.
+Each of the modules will prepare you to make a positive impact on community-based services in a variety of statutory, voluntary and independent organisations by examining the trends and critical issues in the social care and health sector.

 Module information can be found on the Award Map.